ankitsingh4651/TestDataUploader/README.md

-EmailExtractor App
+TestDataUploader
 =====================

-**A sample EmailExtractor app where user can fetch all email addresses from csv or excel file.
+**A sample TestDataUploader where user can fetch all data from csv file.

 ## Requirements
 * Git